 The Games and Media Library houses over 1,000 digital and analog games spanning multiple game platforms including both classics and new releases.

 Multiple Creative Labs feature leading-edge technologies and high-performance workstations allowing students full access to the software needed for ATEC courses.

-A Render Farm equipped with a 24 node, 288 core master servers resides in a dedicated data center connected via 10Gb fiber connections renders out projects much faster than using classroom equipment for game and animation students.
+A Render Farm equipped with a 24 node, 288 core master servers resides in a dedicated data center connected via 10Gb fiber connections renders out projects much faster than using classroom equipment for Animation & Games students.

 ATEC also features a 1,200 seat Lecture Hall complete with DLP projection, a 48-foot screen, 20,000 watts of audio, and both conventional tungsten and LED lighting.
 Featured speakers in the lecture hall include “father of the internet” Vint Cerf, Disney, Pixar, Dreamworks, and more.